A Novel real-time arrhythmia detection model using YOLOv8: Discussion

-Table \ref{comparison} shows our model compared with other related work classifying based on the AAMI convention using deep learning detector models.
-Our model performed comparably based on the performance metrics (section \ref{perf metrics}).
-Still, our model outperformed in the YOLO evaluation metrics (section \ref{yolo metrics}) in mAP$_{50}$ score and detection speeds.
-While both papers \cite{ji2019electrocardiogram} and \cite{hwang2020automatic} did not elaborate on aspects comprising total detection time, we report their findings in Table \ref{comparison}.
-For our model, we define the total detection time per frame to include preprocessing, inference, loss, and post-processing where the inference took 0.7 ms alone.
-In summary, the custom arrhythmia detector (YOLOv8n) achieved a mAP@50 of 0.989 with an input frame size of 640 pixels with a speed of 430 FPS on Tesla V100-SXM2-16GB.
+Table \ref{comparison} presents a comparative analysis of our model alongside other relevant works, employing deep learning detectors or CNN models for classification based on the AAMI convention.
+Our model achieved SOTA results using an object detection-based method to detect arrhythmia.
+Our model excelled in two areas: it exhibited superior performance in terms of YOLO evaluation metrics (\ref{yolo metrics})—specifically, the mAP$_{50}$ score—and demonstrated rapid detection speeds.
+Furthermore, when it came to classification-based performance metrics (\ref{perf metrics}), our model continued to maintain its lead.
+It's worth noting that Ji et al. \cite{ji2019electrocardiogram} and Hwang et al. \cite{hwang2020automatic} did not delve into aspects encompassing the total detection time.
+Nevertheless, in Table \ref{comparison}, we provide a comprehensive overview of their findings for a holistic comparison.
+For our model, we define the total detection time per frame to include preprocessing, inference, loss, and post-processing, where the inference took 0.7 ms alone.
+In summary, our loss-modified arrhythmia detector (YOLOv8n + DICF + WIoU v3) achieved 0.992 mAP@50 with an input frame size of 640 pixels with a speed of 430 FPS on Tesla V100-SXM2-16GB.

-Similar to Ji et al. \cite{ji2019electrocardiogram}, our model also poses the same benefits where we did not require feature extraction and resampling of the original ECG signal.
-Given the large dataset, we agree with the authors that the model requires long training hours and GPU.
-However, our work differs in that no denoising and beat segmentation was implemented, thereby simplifying the deep learning pipeline.
-Notably, using the YOLO family of detectors, our ultimate goal is to balance real-time performance without compromising the detection results.
-We may improve the results (sections \ref{perf metrics} and \ref{yolo metrics}) by using larger versions of the YOLOv8, but at a trade-off in real-time performance.
-We used the lightest architecture (YOLOv8n) to demonstrate deployability in Section \ref{rt detection}.
-Future studies could include using YOLOv8s (small), YOLOv8m (medium), YOLOv8l (large), and YOLOv8x (extra large), different frame sizes, and exploring the trade-off between speed and accuracy.